mickael-h/nextjs15-demo/README.md

 - **StoryList**: Handles list/detail state, renders `StoryCard` and `StoryDetail`, preserves scroll position when toggling views.
 - **StoryCard**: Clickable, accessible card for each story.
 - **StoryDetail**: Shows full story info and author details, fetches author data via `useAuthor`.
-- **LinkPreview**: Shows a rich preview for story URLs, using metascraper and client-side image handling.
+- **LinkPreview**: Shows a rich preview for story URLs, using a Cheerio-based pure JS scraper and client-side image handling.
 - **ClientImage**: Renders all external images using Next.js `<Image />` with a custom loader and `unoptimized`, bypassing domain restrictions.
 - **useAuthor**: Custom hook for fetching and caching author info, using the public API route.